 About usThe Alzheimer Society of Huron County is a non-profit charitable organization dedicated to helping people living with Alzheimer's disease and other dementias, their families and their caregivers.

 If you or someone you know is impacted by dementia and needs a little support please connect with the Society by phone or email.
-Our office is open again!
+We are now open regular office hours.
 We look forward to seeing you walk through our door again!